Frequently Asked Questions (FAQ)

 What is 'phishing' legally?expand_more

 It is a form of computer fraud (Art.
-249 CP).
+249.1.a CP).
 If you are a victim and the bank did not apply diligent security measures, you can claim.
 If you are accused of being a 'money mule' (receiving and forwarding money to others), your defence must focus on proving you did not know the funds were illicit.

 What is procedural fraud?expand_more